inbo/tutorials/content/articles/geospatial_standards/index.md

     GDAL, so we can ask to deliver RFC7946 (see the [tutorial](../../tutorials/spatial_standards_vector/)).
-  - In order to keep it manageable (text file size, usage in versioning systems) it can be wise to use GeoJSON for more simple cases (points and rather simple lines and polygons), and use the binary GeoPackage format for larger (more complex) cases.
+  - In order to keep it manageable (text file size, usage in versioning systems\[4\] ) it can be wise to use GeoJSON for more simple cases (points and rather simple lines and polygons), and use the binary GeoPackage format for larger (more complex) cases.

 ## The GeoTIFF file format